Brilliant-B/Painter_Experiments/README.md

 For new model evaluation experiments, check the directory `$Painter_ROOT/self_experiments/eval` <br>
 You can modify and run `eval_bash.sh` <br>
 - Multi-datasets Evaluation PORTAL: `multi_test_portal.py` <br>
-  - Modify it in the script, where datasets are evaluated in sequence and overall metrics are generated <br>
+  - Modify it in the script, where datasets are evaluated one-by-one and overall metrics will be generated <br>
 - Hyper-parameter Testing: Evaluation for ADE-20K semantic segmentation: `test_ade20k_semseg.py` <br>

 (more will be issued later) <br>